joeinnes/asana-idonethis-sync/README.md

 # Installation
-1. `git clone https://github.com/joeinnes/asana-idonethis-sync.git && cd asana-idonethis-sync.git`
+1. `git clone https://github.com/joeinnes/asana-idonethis-sync.git && cd asana-idonethis-sync`
 2. Run 'npm install'
 3. Copy config.sample.js to config.js
 4. Modify to add in your keys (instructions for finding keys in the file)